Conures are one of the most popular pet bird species and with good reason!

 The blaze-winged Conure is a significantly different type of Conure.
 Energetic and long-lived parrot.

 It lives up to 80 years in captivity, although 40 is more typical.
-It generally does well with other household pets, such as dogs and cats, if raised with them from an early age.
+They generally do well with other household pets, such as dogs and cats, if raised with them early.

 Nevertheless, the blaze-winged has a sweet temperament that may be too nice for some.